 INNOVATION & POLICY FOR A HEALTHY MEDIA SECTOR

-As the EU moves from self-regulation of platforms to co-regulation, ‘regulatory guidance’ is also required for ensuring prominence to trustworthy news sources such indicators, under both the (slow) legislative process of DSA, and also the (quicker) upcoming action plans.
+As the EU moves from self-regulation of platforms to co-regulation, ‘regulatory guidance’ is also required for ensuring prominence to trustworthy news sources, under both the legislative process of DSA and DMA, and the Media and Democracy Action Plans.
 Transparency and scrutiny over algorithmic content selection are needed.
-Indicators of trustworthiness could be one way to address the issue.
-Read more here: Opinion by Christophe Leclercq, Marc Sundermann and Paolo Cesarini.
+Indicators of trustworthiness could be one way to address the issue: Opinion by Christophe Leclercq, Marc Sundermann and Paolo Cesarini.

 In March 2020, we initiated an Open Letter co-signed by 28 MEPs and media stakeholders, calling on the European Commission to support a “Coronavirus Media Action Plan”: Health, trust and journalism: a Coronavirus Plan for the Media.